Back to Podcast Guides

 • What would it be like to stay with myself for the next three breaths, without needing this to change immediately?

-Enjoyment works best as an attention practice
+Enjoyment works best as a question, not a command

-One of the most practical parts of the episode is Joe’s explanation of enjoyment.
-He distinguishes it from positive thinking or trying to turn every task into bliss, and points instead to a small shift in how attention meets the moment.7
+One of the most practical parts of the episode is Joe's explanation of enjoyment.
+He points to a small shift in how attention meets the moment, framed as a question: "How could I enjoy myself just a little bit more right now?"

 Overthinking often protects an unfelt emotion